Updated: Dec 22, 2020

 So the question is what to do about it?

 One option would be to reward the highest producers with more pay but not the promotion, an enlightened approach for sure.
-I don't know whether that will work in a lot of organisations especially professional services ones as egos and personal ambitions may get in the way.
+I don't know whether that will work in a lot of organisations especially professional and financial services ones as egos and personal ambitions may get in the way.

 Creating learning environments where the emphasis is on continuously learning throughout people's careers is the key to long-term success and leadership development.
-With a true learning environment in place and no stigma to taking time away from the day job to learn we could soon have relegated The Peter Principle to the past where it belongs.
+With a true learning environment in place and no stigma to taking time away from the day job to learn, we could soon have relegated The Peter Principle to the past where it belongs.